Psalms For Life

 our days a fleeting shadow.

-5 Break through the sky and come down, YHWH.
+5 Burst through the sky and come down, YHWH.

 Touch the mountains and make them smoke.